thinkingmonkey00/app-framework/docs/contribute/architecture.md

 ```
 client/
 ├── mixins/            # Global mixins
 ├── app.js             # Loads the app component, the pages, initialize the app and removes the splash screen
 ├── framework.js       # Loads Framework7/Vue, icon fonts, mixins and attaches the Vue to the window object
 ├── index.html         # Provides the initial HTML template and the init chunk
 ├── init.js            # Provides the splash screen, preloading functionality and phone frame handling
-└── webpackConfig.js     # Provides the Webpack configuration for development and production (no ES6 module support)
+└── webpackConfig.js   # Provides the Webpack config for development and production (no ES6 module support)
 ```

 ### Loading Sequence